 You can also use dried instead of fresh parsley, but you’ll have to use a smaller amount because of the stronger taste.
 For example, if you normally add one tablespoon of parsley to your recipe, you can use a teaspoon instead for dried herbs.

 Dried herbs should be used in the recipe itself, not as garnish.
 If you’re looking for a garnishing parsley substitute, it’s better to stick to fresh greens to keep the color.

 Chervil leaves are curly and green like parsley, though they have more of a frilly texture.
 Chervil is in the parsley family with a mild flavor and hint of anise.
 You’ll also see this called French parsley.
-It’s a perfect alternative for cooking.
+It’s a perfect alternative for cooking, especially in French cuisine.

 Chervil is commonly used as a seasoning for dishes with mild flavors because of its delicate taste.
 Chefs usually add it at the end of the cooking process, so the flavor stays intact.